conan-io/docs/getting_started.rst

         apply_env: True
         build_policy: None

-5. Ok, it looks like this is the dependency we need to build our Timer app.
+5. Ok, it looks like this is the dependency we need to build our Encrypter app.
 We should indicate which are the requirements and the generator for our build system.
 Let's create a *conanfile.txt* inside our project's folder with the following content:

     .. code-block:: text
        :caption: **conanfile.txt**